JessicaBarclay/CV/jessica-barclay-cv.md

 Learning to code is an enjoyable challenge, and I recognize that it is part of the role of a developer to continue learning day to day.
 I am extremely driven particularly when exposed to an area I am interested in.
 For example whilst at University, I secured a job in London's largest commercial photographic studio which I started following my graduation.

 ## Education

 #### Makers Academy (April 2017 - June 2017)

-- Team player
-- Fast learner
-- Logical
 - Problem solver
-- OOP, TDD, SOLID, MVC, DDD, Agile
+- Independent Learner
+- Strong interest in new technologies
 - Ruby, Rails, Javascript, HTML5, CSS3
-- Sinatra, Node.js, Angular.js, Rspec, Heroku
+- Sinatra, Node.js, Angular.js, Heroku
+- OOP, TDD, Rspec

 #### Arts University Bournemouth (September 2012 - May 2015)